Academic Center · Kentfield Campus

 Child Study Center · Kentfield Campus

 A new 6,200 square-foot, single story custom modular building is currently being designed.
 It will be located in the Larkspur Annex site on Magnolia Ave.
 Plans include two pre-school classrooms and one ECE classroom.
 In addition, the facility will house office and support areas, a new outdoor deck, play yard and organic garden as well a parking lot and drop-off area.
 The building will accommodate the Child Development Center and Early Childhood Education program.
 The use of sustainable building practices will achieve LEED Certification.
-Scheduled completion is Spring of 2013.
+The Child Study Center completed in spring 2013.

 Science Math Nursing Building · Kentfield Campus